virtuocity/alx-low_level_programming/0x1B-sorting_algorithms/README.md

 + B → A → C
 + C → A → B
 + C → B → A

+Take this to 4 towns and you have 12 possibilities.
+With 5 it's 60.
+6 becomes 360
+This makes a factorial or combinatorial complexity:
+**O(n!)**
 ## Links
 + Sorting Algorithm
 https://en.wikipedia.org/wiki/Sorting_algorithm